 1. It’s as wild as anywhere in the country.

-If you’re looking to truly get away, Maine’s lakes and mountains region will take you as far off the grid as you want to be.
+If you’re looking to truly get away, Maine’s Lakes and Mountains will take you as far off the grid as you want to be.
 Imagine: peaks draped in thick, untouched carpets of green, islands that appear untouched by other humans, and animal and plant life that rival Narnia.
-If getting off the beaten path and enjoying nature as our ancestors did is your thing, the mountains and lakes of Maine might be the best place to do it in this part of the country.
+So if getting off the beaten path and enjoying nature as our ancestors did is your thing, the mountains and lakes of Maine might be the best place to do it.

 2. It has all the comforts of home.